-In 1999, when I was in the 7th grade, I began conceptualizing an epic story alongside my close friend, Teresa Gulbrandsen.
-Teresa and I were social outcasts that had a special bond – I, the gay, mixed boy, and she, the fat, white girl (the basic friendship of every gay coming-of-age story in the ’90s).
+In 1999, when I was in the 7th grade, my close friend, Teresa Gulbrandsen, and I conceptualized an epic story.
+The two of us were social outcasts with a special bond – I, the gay, mixed kid, and she, the fat, white girl (the mostly-basic friendship of every gay coming-of-age story in the '90s).

-Together, we dealt with our internalized, repressed anger and depression – a result of bullying, rejection, and loss – by expression through daydreaming, brainstorming, and writing stories wherein the weak had power.
-Indeed, it was a healthy alternative to addiction, fighting, self-harm, or worse – the issues that we now face more frequently in American culture because of a plethora of complex, overlapping issues that everyone wants to blame someone else for.
+Together, we dealt with our internalized, self-hatred, repressed anger, and depression – a result of bullying, peer rejection, and loss – through daydreaming and brainstorming stories wherein the weak had power.
+Indeed, it was a healthy alternative to addiction, fighting, self-harm, or worse; issues that we now face more frequently in American culture because of a plethora of complex, overlapping issues that everyone wants to blame someone else for.

-Side note: Not many people know this about me today, but in 1999 following the Columbine shooting I was detained and questioned at my school because I matched the personality profile of the shooters and wore similar clothes.
-First of all, none of my administrators ever spoke to me to know my personality, and secondly it was exactly that sort of treatment that fueled my desire to be rebellious… in story telling.
+Personal Note: Not many people know this about me today, but in 1999 following the Columbine shooting I was detained and questioned at my school because I matched the personality profile of the shooters and wore similar clothes.
+Sadly, none of my school's administrators ever spoke to me before the shooting to know my personality; it was exactly that sort of treatment that fueled my desire to be rebellious... in storytelling.

-Over the years Teresa and I lost touch, but each of us still continued developing that epic “story”, which became an extension of our selves reflecting our life’s influences and experiences.
-“The story” was meant to be our Magnus Opum, but I’ll probably die before I ever complete it, or worse – someone else will tell a story close enough to it that mine will forever fall on deaf ears as a cheap, no-name imitation.
+Over the years Teresa and I lost touch, but we each continued developing that epic "story", which became an extension of ourselves reflecting our life's influences and experiences.
+"The story" was meant to be our Magnus Opum, but I'll probably die before I ever complete it, or worse – someone else will tell a story close enough to it that mine will forever fall on deaf ears as a cheap, no-name imitation.

 I'd rather die than be made into a copycat by history, so while the story still exists in my head, albeit unwritten... here it is.

-We fantasized often about who would act in “the story”, what music should be on the soundtrack, and what the costumes of the characters would look like.
-It was my and Teresa’s hope to someday see it made into a feature film on the big screen.
-A film that represented us and our challenges to remain good people despite adversity.
-“The story” that we crafted first dealt with a missing God, fallen angels and a rebellious few that stood against the oppressive order that formed between the holy and the unholy legions.
+We fantasized often about who would act in "the story" if it were a movie, what music should be on the soundtrack, and what the costumes of the characters would look like.
+It was our dream to someday see it made into a feature film on the big screen.
+A film that represented us and our challenges to remain good people despite adversity and challenges.
+"The story" that we crafted first dealt with a missing God, fallen angels, and a rebellious few that stood against the oppressive order that formed between the ranks of the wicked and the divine.
 A trope that the late 90s and early 2000s explored plenty with films like Constantine, Legion, Priest, Gabriel, Dogma, and the list goes on.

-As these films were released and I watched these stories unfold on the silver screen, so many so similar to our own, I had doubt that we could ever do any better.
-Several times, I gave up and decided to drop “the story” completely.
-I mean, I wasn’t even a writer – so how could I accomplish penning a film?
+As these films were released and I watched these stories unfold, so many so similar to our own, I had doubt that we could ever do any better.
+Several times, I gave up and decided to drop "the story" completely.
+I mean, I wasn't even a writer – so how could I accomplish penning anything that would become a film?
 Still, I realized that Hollywood seemed timid to touch upon certain ideas; except for Kevin Smith, who was fearless in writing Dogma.

-Most Hollywood films didn’t deal with too many overlapping issues, or subplots, and status-quo challenges all at once, thus watering down narratives for the sake of ticket sales and broader audience appeal.
-So then, my path – one of someone of color, dealing with mental health issues at the time, and ostracized from most circles for something as lame as how I dress or my sexual partner preferences – became “the story”; the path of self-discovery for a boy who would become a god in God’s absence.
+Most Hollywood films didn't deal with too many overlapping issues or subplots, and status-quo challenges all at once, thus watering down narratives for the sake of ticket sales and broader audience appeal.
+So then, my story – one of someone of color, dealing with mental health issues, and trying to find his place in the world amidst loss and change – became "the story"; the path of self-acceptance, discovery, and realization for a boy who would become a god in God's absence.

-Many of the popular narratives at the time questioned, “why would God allow bad things to happen“, or, “where was God in the midst of tragedy“, or even more interesting, “why this war between good and evil for all of mankind’s souls“?
+Many of the popular narratives at the time questioned, "why would God allow bad things to happen" or "where was God in the midst of tragedy" or even more interesting, "why is there a war between good and evil for all of mankind's souls"?
 But, do they question who God is or just the role He plays in our lives?